vstark21/SDC_in_simulator/README.md

 ## Results

-Using deep learning approach model is driving good but in some cases like sharp turning model is not driving smoothly (but more data and a bigger network can deal with this problem).
+Model is driving good but in some cases like sharp turning model is not driving smoothly (but more data and a bigger network can solve this problem).

 You can see them here